Zafrilla, tablets 2 mg 28 pcs

 – Hereditary lactose intolerance, lactase deficiency, glucose-galactose malabsorption.

-– Age less than 18 years (due to lack of data on the efficacy and safety of dienogest in this age group).
+– Age under 18 years (due to the lack of data on the effectiveness and safety of dienogest in this age group).

 If any of these conditions/diseases/risk factors develop while using the drug, the drug should be stopped immediately.